coppeliaMLA/glasseye/glasseyeDemo/markdownExample.md

 2. Install python 2.7 and make sure you have the pypandoc and beautifulsoup libraries
 3. Download the source code from github

 Then you should be able to run the following in a terminal<side-note>You'll need to add the cloned repository to your PYTHON PATH.
-Please see the repositor README for details.
+Please see the repository README for details.</side-note>

 ```
 python -m glasseye your_md_file.md
 ```

-It will produce a directory containing all the necessary html, js and css.
+It will produce an html file and the supporting css and js directories.

 Would be very pleased to hear from anyone giving it a go!